acrobox/docs/docs/cli/add.md

 The provided `NAME` is normalized to a valid container name beginning with an alphanumeric character and followed by one or more alphanumeric characters, underscores, periods, or hyphens.
 The name must be unique.

+Containers can resolve to each other by the chosen `NAME`.
+It may be convenient to name a container after the domain name they publicly resolve to but it may raise issues when connecting from other containers.

 See `abx status` for a list of configured containers.

 The configuration applies to the most recently deployed `IMAGE` so that the service, site, or task only needs to be configured once.
 Image tags are